 You can use the blunt edge of a heavy butcher's knife instead of a hammer, but be careful not to cut yourself.

 Not all coconuts are created equal.
-Some are drier than others, some are heavier, some are bigger, some are smaller and some are fresher, but the method is the same, which means that some will open faster than others.
+They can be drier, fresher, bigger, or smaller.
+The method is the same, but some will open faster than others.

 Caution: Use a dull butter knife and push away from your hand and body to prevent injury.